nsetzer/daedalus-games/csp2.md

 passive replication could potentially solve the jump bug and the bullet bug, as the player will end up jumping or firing the gun when the other player receives the message

+in passive replication, on  the server, when not running reconciliation, record the entities that receive input,are created, or are destroyed. for every step in update_after send the updated state for each object to all clients
+v1: full state
+v2: position only
+v3: deltas only

+partial syncs apply to the cached world state, so that future reconciliation will be correct